-Most, but not all Medicaid/LaCHIP Recipients will enroll with a BAYOU HEALTH Plan.
-Approximately 865,000 of Louisiana’s current 1.2 million recipients will be enrolled in a Health Plan.
-Some recipients will have the option to enroll in a Health Plan or keep their current Medicaid coverage, while some recipients are excluded from the BAYOU HEALTH Plan enrollment.
+Most, but not all Medicaid/LaCHIP Recipients are enrolled with a Bayou Health Plan.
+Approximately 865,000 of Louisiana’s current 1.2 million recipients are enrolled in a Health Plan.
+Some recipients have the option to enroll in a Health Plan or reman in the legacy Medicaid program, while some recipients are excluded from the Bayou Health Plan enrollment.

-Recipients will have two cards.
-One will be the standard Louisiana Medicaid card.
+Recipients in Bayou Health have two cards.
+One is the standard Louisiana Medicaid card.
 This card can be used by providers to verify (through the Medicaid fiscal intermediary) eligibility and the patient’s current Health Plan.
-The second card will be a Health Plan card – providers can use information on this card to contact the Health Plan with questions and problems.
+The second card is a Health Plan card – providers can use information on this card to contact the Health Plan with questions and problems.

 Federal requirements allow members to change Health Plans (at will) during the first 90 days of their enrollment.
 After the 90-day period ends, patients will remain in their chosen Health Plan for another nine months.
-Enrollees will be allowed to change Health Plans as needed if they have a good reason.
+Enrollees will be allowed to change Health Plans for cause.
 Enrollees can also change their plan during their open-enrollment period.

 The packet is your Bayou Health enrollment packet.
 If you received a packet you are either required to be enrolled in a health plan or you have the option to enroll in a Health Plan or stay in regular Medicaid.
 You should review the information contained in the packet carefully.
 If you do not choose a plan, one will be chosen for you.

-In BAYOU HEALTH, recipients will select one of five Health Plans to manage many of their Medicaid Health Services.
-Each of the Health Plans will offer special programs for their members who have asthma, diabetes, high-risk pregnancy, or other chronic health condition(s).
+Anyone eligible for Bayou Health must first be eligible for and enrolled in either Louisiana Medicaid or LaCHIP.
+Recipients select one of five Health Plans to manage many of their Medicaid Health Services.
+Each of the Health Plans offer special programs for their members who have asthma, diabetes, high-risk pregnancy, or other chronic health condition(s).

 For adults, a major difference is all five Plans allow unlimited annual visits to the member's PCP.